 Caramelizing onions is a wonderful task for the slow cooker.
 Simply slice 4 or 5 yellow onions and toss them in the slow cooker with a couple of tablespoons of olive oil and a bit of sea salt.
 Cook on LOW for 10 hours.
 You may stir at the mid-way mark if you’re at home while they’re cooking, but that isn’t necessary.
 When the onions are caramelized (soft and golden brown in color), you can refrigerate or freeze them until needed.

 There are so many things you can do with your crock cooker!
 For some great recipes and meal ideas, check out our Crock Cooker Bundles.
-We have a great promo happening right now, so hurry and see what we have going on, click here for details!
+We have an awesome assortment!